MariaShuruiMa/MariaShuruiMa/README.md

 Hi, I’m @MariaShuruiMa ❤️
-I’m interested in Python an Java.
+I’m interested in Python and Java.